raoul2000/yii2-workflow/guide/docs/workflow-creation.md

 # Workflow Creation : PHP Source

 The way a workflow is defined depends on the [Workflow Source](concept-source.md) component we will be using.
 By default the *SimpleWorkflowBehavior* is using an instance of the class `WorkflowFileSource` defined in the namespace `raoul2000\workflow\source\file`.
 This component is able to read a workflow definition out of an associative PHP array.
 In this chapter we are going to learn how to create this array and thus define the craziest workflow ever !! ... humm ok, maybe not really....

 ## Identifiers

 Identifiers used for both statuses and workflows are case sensitive `strings` that must start with a letter followed by alpha numerical characters.
 If you need a delimiter, you can use the minus (-) characters.

 Example :

 - valid Ids : 'post', 'draft', 'PostWorkflow', 'My-workflow', 'published'
 - invalid Ids : 'my workflow', 'draft mode', '01workflow', 'post_workflow'

 Note that status Ids are not aimed to be displayed to the user.
-For this prupose, we'll see below that you can define a *label* property accessible through the `getLabel()` method implemented by the Status class.
+For this purpose, we'll see below that you can define a *label* property accessible through the `getLabel()` method implemented by the Status class.

 #### Status Ids : absolute / relative

 An **absolute status Id** is a composite value that includes the id of the workflow that owns the status.
 The characters slash (/) is used to separate both ids.
 For example, if we have a status with "draft" that belong to the workflow 'PostWorkflow', the absolute status Id is 'PostWorkflow/draft'.

 A **relative status id** is then simply a value that identifies a status out of any workflow.
-Based on the previous example, the relative status id would be "draft"
+Based on the previous example, the relative status id would be "draft".

 Most of the time you will not have to deal with absolute status id simply because the *SimpleWorkflowBehavior* will try to turn it into its absolute form with the help of the current context.
 Let's see that on an example :